B.S. in Physical Education and Recreation

 EDU 250 - Introduction to Education and Teaching (3)

 An overview and study of contemporary trends, problems, and issues in general education in terms of educational philosophies, types of educational programs, the relation of education to the individual and society, and curriculum and instruction.
 Some consideration of the relevance of regular education to special education and education of deaf and hard of hearing students.
 Discussion of organizations and agencies related to education.

 PER 110 - Wellness (3)

-This course includes a study of quality of life components to assist students in realizing their maximal personal potential and taking responsibility for maintaining and improving that quality of life through their life span.
-The course emphasizes both the acquisition of knowledge involving social, emotional, mental, and other considerations and the practical application through participation in a program of planned physical activity for the development of a healthy lifestyle.
+This course includes a study of quality of life components to assist students in realizing their maximal personal potential and taking responsibility for maintaining and improving the quality of life through their life span.
+The course emphasizes both the acquisition of knowledge and the practical application of the dimensions of wellness through participation in a program of planned activities for the development of a healthy lifestyle.